HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a GameObject and Transform?</summary>

 Everything you see and interact with in a game is driven by GameObjects.
 Typically a GameObject represents a single logical object in the world (e.g. a character).
 It may be composed of child GameObjects, each responsible for part of the display and/or behaviour.

-A GameObject is something which appears in the game's "Hierarchy" tab.
-Every GameObject has a transform.
-It may also hold other GameObjects and it may includes various components.
+It may also hold various components.

-A transform manages the GameObject's position, rotation and scale.
-Every GameObject, including child GameObjects, have a transform.
+A Transform component manages the GameObject's position, rotation and scale.
+Every GameObject, including child GameObjects, have a Transform.
 Occasionally you will encounter a GameObject that has nothing rendered on screen.
-In these cases the transform is often completely ignored but may not be removed.
+In these cases the Transform is often completely ignored but may not be removed.

 <hr></details>
 <details><summary>What's a Component?</summary>